Financial Aid for Students with Disabilities

 How to Access Financial Aid for Student with Disabilities

-Once your 19/20 BSWD application has been processed by Enrolment Services, students will receive an email about logging onto their online BSWD portal.
+Once your 2020/21 BSWD application has been processed by Enrolment Services, you will receive an email about logging into the online BSWD portal.

 Accessing your Online BSWD Application